-So why the blog post?
+So why has this article been written?
 Well, it’s come to the writer’s attention that over the past year or so there have been more cases than one might expect where this seemingly simple piece of paperwork has resulted in a headache for lawyers and lenders.
 Are people getting too complacent with their DS1s, is the Land Registry getting stricter or is it just a co-incidence?
 Probably the latter but we thought you might like to hear about some of these problems people have faced so you can be sure to avoid them yourself.

 What’s gone wrong?